 NCOA’s Board of Directors, Staff, and Members extend their humble thanks to outgoing president Vincent W. Patton for his years of dedicated service to the enlisted members of our Armed Forces and their families, and wish him “fair winds and following seas” as he embarks on the next amazing chapter of his life.

 A huge NCOA WELCOME ABOARD goes out to Master Chief Kingsbury as we look forward to our exciting future under his guidance.

 NCOA Chapters are urged to stay in contact with their members as much as possible with chapter membership meetings being cancelled as a result of health concerns and restrictions placed by federal, state or local governments.

 Chapters are also encouraged to take advantage of teleconferences, virtual meetings like Zoom, or social media (i.e. Facebook, Google, etc.) to conduct meetings and stay in touch with your members.

 Members can log in to update profile information such as email addresses, mailing address, phone number, rank, military status, chapter affiliation, our as well as renew their membership or generate a membership card.
 You can also register for events and receive special promotions and discounts.

-The Non Commissioned Officers Association (NCOA), a Military Service Organization (MSO), was created in 1960 to address quality of life issues for enlisted members of our Active, Reserve, Retired and Veteran members of all five branches of the military, National Guard cadre as well as their families.
+The Non Commissioned Officers Association (NCOA), a Military Service Organization (MSO), was created in 1960 to address quality of life issues for enlisted members of our Active, Reserve, National Guard, Retired, and Veteran members of all branches of the Armed Forces as well as their families.
 As we have evolved, education, work force development, employment, legislative advocacy and the quality of life within our communities as well as the physical and mental health of our enlisted service men and women and their families have become our primary aim.